francosbenitez/psievidencia.com/README.md

 # Psievidencia
-- Built a frontend web application using data provided by a Google Spreadsheet/Google Forms.
+- Built a frontend web application using data provided by a Google Spreadsheet.

 ## Code and Resources Used
 - **Main Technologies:** React, Tailwind.